gingerbeardman/gingerbeardman.github.io/_posts/2022-04-07-accessing-yahoo-japan-from-europe.md

 To workaround this I have configured the [PageExtender extension](https://apps.apple.com/gb/app/pageextender-for-safari/id1457557274?mt=12) to apply custom CSS and JS to Yahoo!
 Japan Auctions URLs.
 I do the following:

+- CSS
-- CSS: hide everything on the page (so I don't see the ugly error)
+  - hide everything on the page (so I don't see the ugly error)
+- JS
-- JS: redirect the page to an alternative website so I can see details of the auction item (such as pages provided by one of the many "buy from japan" websites)
+  - redirect the page to an alternative website so I can see details of the auction item (such as pages provided by one of the many "buy from japan" websites)

 <script src="https://gist.github.com/gingerbeardman/789bcd8786fb76578fc11c491bd5b97b.js"></script>